Farmed Animals: How Factory Farming Affects Different Species

 Chickens

-Chickens are among the most abundant farmed animals, outranked only by farmed fishes and certain invertebrates.
-Estimates of the total number of broiler chickens (i.e., chickens raised for meat) versus egg-laying chickens vary, but our research suggests that broiler chickens account for a larger share of the estimated 79 billion chickens killed annually.
-(This figure excludes male chicks killed at birth.)
-When given appropriate space, chickens will forage for food, form nests and roosts, preen their feathers, and socialize with their flock.
-In contrast, chickens on factory farms live their entire lives in cramped, barren battery cages, with little to no room to turn around or stretch their wings.
-Though the best long-term outcome for chickens is to stop farming them, a more achievable short-term intervention is to reduce the suffering they experience by eliminating the use of battery cages.
+Chickens are among the most abundant farmed animals, outranked only by farmed fishes and certain invertebrates, with an estimated 75 billion killed annually.3 When given enough space and an appropriate environment, chickens will forage for food, form nests and roosts, preen their feathers, and socialize with their flock.
+In contrast, chickens on factory farms live their entire lives in cramped, barren battery cages, or crowded together in a shed with thousands of others, with little to no room to turn around or stretch their wings.
+Though the best long-term outcome for chickens is to stop farming them, a more achievable short-term intervention is to reduce the suffering they experience by eliminating the use of battery cages and gaining them higher welfare standards.
 Initiatives like the Open Wing Alliance are working to make this a reality by encouraging companies to make cage-free commitments.

 Fishes

 As detailed in our Farmed Fish Welfare Report, existing research on fish welfare is limited, and the research that has been done tends to focus more on maximizing benefits for farms rather than fishes.
-While we believe that more research into promising interventions and fish species to prioritize is needed, we still believe that fish welfare should be prioritized within the broader effective animal advocacy movement.
-This is due to the current neglectedness of farmed fish animal welfare, the potential tractability of interventions to improve farmed fish welfare, and the immense scale of fish farming—more than 100 billion farmed fishes are estimated to be killed for human consumption each year.
+While we believe that more research into promising ways to help farmed fish species is needed, we still believe that fish welfare should be prioritized within the broader effective animal advocacy movement.
+This is due to the current neglectedness of farmed fish animal welfare, the viability of potential strategies to improve farmed fish welfare, and the immense scale of fish farming—roughly 124 billion fishes are farmed in the world annually,4 with an additional 1.56 trillion caught in the wild each year, not including bycatch and discards.5

 Shrimps

-Unlike other invertebrates, it is more widely accepted that decapod crustaceans (e.g., shrimp, crabs, lobsters) and cephalopod molluscs (e.g., octopus, squid) are sentient creatures.
+Unlike other invertebrates, it is more widely accepted that decapod crustaceans (e.g., shrimp, crabs, lobsters) and cephalopod mollusks (e.g., octopus, squid) are sentient creatures.
 In 2022, the sentience of both animal groups was officially recognized in U.K. law—an extremely promising development for organizations working to improve welfare conditions in aquatic animal farms.
-One such organization is the Shrimp Welfare Project (a Movement Grant awardee), which pursues interventions to improve welfare standards on shrimp farms.
+One such organization is our Recommended Charity Shrimp Welfare Project, which pursues interventions to improve welfare standards on shrimp farms.

 How Many Farmed Animals Are There?

-We estimate that about 40.5 billion farmed land animals and 125 billion farmed fishes are alive at any time.
-In comparison, there are only about 1.45 billion dogs and cats total, and around 192.1 million animals used in labs.
-This means that farmed animals comprise more than 99% of all domesticated animals worldwide.
+We estimate there are about 35 billion farmed land animals and 77 billion farmed fishes alive at any given time, with an estimated 83 billion farmed land animals and 124 billion farmed fishes killed for food each year.10 In comparison, there are only about 840 million dogs and cats and around 190 million animals used in labs.11 This means that farmed animals comprise more than 99% of all domesticated animals worldwide.
 This estimate notably excludes farmed invertebrates, who likely number well into the trillions.

 What animal is farmed the most?

-Apart from invertebrates, fishes and chickens are the most commonly farmed animal species, representing about 180 billion (roughly 94%) of the 191 billion vertebrates farmed each year.
-Given the significant number of animals involved, we believe that efforts to improve the welfare of fishes and chickens are particularly promising, and we prioritize interventions that target these groups.
+Certain invertebrates, fishes, and chickens are the most commonly farmed animal species.
+Given the significant number of animals involved, we believe that efforts to improve the welfare of these groups of animals are particularly promising.

 How Does Factory Farming Affect Animals?